mhurst66/super-adventure-game/README.md

 ## Future Goals
 Unfortunately, due to time constraints I was unable to figure out the code to have my doors display pictures and that would be my biggest new plan.
+Additionally, at the beginning of the project I had larger goals about creating puzzles, and other interesting features.
+However, to finish the MVP by the deploy date, I had to cut back.